Autor: Shelby Benavidez

 Texas law takes dog bites very seriously, holding the owner financially and legally liable for the actions of their pet.
 While the One Bite Rule may protect dogs and their owners under some circumstances, Lillian’s Law gives victims an opportunity to file criminal charges when negligence leads to tragedy.

-“Whether the dog was owned by a homeowner or a renter, there may be an insurance policy to compensate you for your past and future medical needs, and for the pain, suffering, and agony that accompanies a serious dog bite injury,” Pleuthner said.
+“Whether the dog was owned by a homeowner or a renter, there may be an insurance policy to compensate you for your past and future medical needs, and for the pain, suffering, and agony that accompanies a serious dog bite injury,” O’Donnell said.
 “Without an attorney, you will not get what you deserve.”

-- Pursuing Justice: If the owner’s conduct was grossly negligent, your attorney can also push for punitive damages or assist in initiating a criminal investigation under Lillian’s Law.
+One of the biggest benefits of having a qualified dog bite attorney on your side is that they will handle negotiations with the dog owner’s insurer to make sure your claim isn’t undervalued or denied based on technicalities.
+If the owner’s conduct was grossly negligent, your attorney can also push for punitive damages or assist in initiating a criminal investigation under Lillian’s Law.

-In many cases, dog bite attorneys work on a contingency fee basis, meaning they only get paid if you recover compensation—making legal representation accessible to most victims.
+In many cases, dog bite attorneys work on a contingency fee basis, meaning they only get paid if you recover compensation, making legal representation accessible to most victims.

-Whether you’re a victim or a dog owner, understanding the law—breed risks, legal theories of liability, and the reporting process—can help you act quickly and appropriately.
+Whether you’re a victim or a dog owner, understanding the law – breed risks, legal theories of liability, and the reporting process – can help you act quickly and appropriately.
 If you’ve been bitten or your dog has bitten someone, it’s crucial to consult an attorney with experience in Texas dog bite law to ensure your rights are protected.